Divorce Lawyers Central Coast

 Divorce Legal terminology

-Decree Nisi – This term is applied when the divorce proceedings are complete, but before the divorce is finalised.
-Until the divorce is finalised, the parties are still considered married by law.
+Decree Nisi – This term is applied when the proceedings are complete, but before the divorce is finalised.
+Until it is finalised, the parties are still considered married by law.

 Decree Absolute – This declaration means that the marriage has reached a legal end and you are officially divorced.

-In order to apply for divorce, you need to provide certain documents before proceedings can go ahead.
+In order to apply, you need to provide certain documents before proceedings can go ahead.
 You will be required to supply your:

 - Marriage certificate